jcbrinfo/bash-powerline/README.md

 ## Features

+* Git status
-* Git branch: display current git branch name, or short SHA1 hash when the head is detached
+	* Displays current git branch name, or short SHA1 hash when the head is detached
-* Git branch: display "+" symbol when current branch is changed but uncommited
+	* Displays the `+` symbol when current branch has uncommited changes
-* Git branch: display "⇡" symbol and the difference in the number of commits when the current branch is ahead of remote
+	* Displays the `⇡` symbol and the difference in the number of commits when the current branch is ahead of the remote
-* Git branch: display "⇣" symbol and the difference in the number of commits when the current branch is behind of remote
+	* Displays the `⇣` symbol and the difference in the number of commits when the current branch is behind of the remote
 * Status code for the previously failed command
 * Fast execution (no noticable delay)
 * No need for patched fonts
-* More portable than the original `bash-powerline` script : Works on 16-colors terminals and does not rely on particular language settings.
+* More portable than the original `bash-powerline` script: Works on 16-colors terminals and does not rely on particular language settings.
-* Highly customizable.
+* Highly customizable

 ## Installation